RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Zeph.md

 <sup>16</sup> In that day, it will be said to Jerusalem, “Don’t be afraid, Zion.
 Don’t let your hands be weak.”
 <sup>17</sup> Yahweh, your God, is among you, a mighty one who will save.
 He will rejoice over you with joy.
 He will calm you in his love.
 He will rejoice over you with singing.
 <sup>18</sup> I will remove those who grieve about the appointed feasts from you.
 They are a burden and a reproach to you.
-<sup>19</sup> <sup>a</sup>at that time I will deal with all those who afflict you; and I will save those who are lame and gather those who were driven away.
+<sup>19</sup> Behold,<sup>a</sup> at that time I will deal with all those who afflict you; and I will save those who are lame and gather those who were driven away.
 I will give them praise and honor, whose shame has been in all the earth.
 <sup>20</sup> At that time I will bring you in, and at that time I will gather you; for I will give you honor and praise among all the peoples of the earth when I restore your fortunes before your eyes, says Yahweh.

 > - <sup>a</sup> 19.
 “Behold”, from “[hebrew]הִנֵּה[/hebrew]”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.